25Ericcheong/dev-daily-journal/README.md

     <li><details><summary><h4>Using relevance based search and search Index MongoDB</h4></summary>
       <ul>
         <li>Relevance search is different from database search.
 It starts with search indexes which creates a reference for records to relevance-based search usage</li>
-        <li>Database search is used by developers and system administrators.
+        <li>Database search is used by developers and system administrators to help make database queries more efficient.
 These are the components of a search index</li>
         <pre><code>
         {
           "analyzer": "lucene.standard",